ghorwin/CXTSimFit/README.md

 ## Authors

-The tool was a small side project that I (Andreas Nicolai) developed while writing my PhD at [Syracuse University](https://www.syracuse.edu) in the [BEESL group](https://beesl.syr.edu) together with my colleague Jing Jing Pei.
+The tool was a small side project that I (Andreas Nicolai) developed together with my colleague Jing Jing Pei while working my PhD at [Syracuse University](https://www.syracuse.edu) in the [BEESL group](https://beesl.syr.edu).

 (Btw, sorry, Jing Jing, that I made you listen to all my boring explanations on numerics and C++ programming :-)

 ## Downloads